Erisa/cloudflared-docker/README.md

 # Erisa's Cloudflared Docker Image

-This repository contains a simple Dockerfile to build `cloudflared`, the client for Cloudflare's [Argo Tunnel](https://developers.cloudflare.com/argo-tunnel/), from [source](https://github.com/cloudflare/cloudflared).
+This repository contains a simple Dockerfile to build `cloudflared`, the client for [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps), from [source](https://github.com/cloudflare/cloudflared).

 The aim is to support multiple architectures.
 The public image currently supports: